MIRI TSO Recommended Strategies

 See also: MIRI Cross-Mode Recommended StrategiesMIRI LRS Slitless Target AcquisitionMIRI MRS Target AcquisitionMIRI LRS APT TemplateMIRI MRS APT Template

-Because of the high stability and precision required in a time-series observation, target placement at the subpixel level is very important.
-This is particularly the case where multi-epoch observations will be carried out and combined to reach the required measurement precision.
-Target acquisition is therefore highly recommended for such observations.
+Because of the high stability and precision required in a time-series observation, target placement at the subpixel level is crucial.
+This is particularly the case when multi-epoch observations will be carried out and combined to reach the required measurement precision.
+Target acquisition (TA) is therefore highly recommended for such observations.

-For slitless LRS, TA is recommended.
+For LRS slitless TSOs, TA is recommended.
 For MRS, TA is mandatory when the Time Series Observation special requirement is selected.
 Please refer to the articles above for detailed descriptions of the procedures and choices for TA in these modes.

 Target acquisition is not currently supported for MIRI imaging TSOs.
-For these observations, the target placement will be limited to the JWST pointing accuracy and stability.
+For these observations, the accuracy of target placement will be limited by the JWST pointing accuracy and stability.
 The smallest subarray for MIRI imaging measures 64 × 64 pixels (SUB64), or about 7" × 7".
-Provided the coordinates of the target and its proper motion are well known, the telescope will be reliably able to acquire a target into the MIRI imaging array, even when using the SUB64 subarray.
+Provided that the coordinates of the target and its proper motion are well known, the telescope will be reliably able to acquire a target and place it within the MIRI imaging array, even when using the SUB64 subarray.

-Performing multi-epoch imaging TSOs without target acquisition may see the target placed onto a different set of pixels with each epoch.
-This may introduce additional systematics when the multiple epochs are combined, as different pixels will be subject to different noise residuals from flat fielding, intra-pixel gain variations, and other calibrations.
-This is likely to result in a somewhat degraded performance.
+When performing multi-epoch imaging TSOs without target acquisition, one may see the target placed onto a different set of pixels across the various epochs.
+This may introduce additional systematics when the multiple epochs are combined, as different pixels will be subject to different noise residuals from flat fielding, intra-pixel gain variations, and other detector effects.
+This is likely to result in somewhat degraded performance.

 Verification image

-When the target is dispersed, it is challenging to reconstruct precisely where the target was positioned on the detector, either from blind pointing or from target acquisition.
-Verification images have proven very useful as a pointing verification check, and to diagnose potential calibration issues.
-This capability has been given extra flexibility as of APT2023.1.1, to make this feature maximally useful.
-For slitless observations, the image will be taken by default.
-A verification image can be taken with any of the MIRI imager filters, and with custom groups/integration settings.
+When a spectroscopic target is dispersed, it is challenging to reconstruct precisely where the target was positioned on the detector, either from blind pointing or from target acquisition.
+Verification images have proven very useful as a pointing verification check and as a diagnostic tool for assessing potential calibration issues.
+Verification images are taken after the science target has been placed at the initial pointing position for the TSO, but before the filter wheel is moved to the requested setting for science observations.
+For LRS slitless observations, the verification image is optional, but highly recommended

 Scheduling TSOs